Facts About Our Work in Nicaragua

-- Access to water is a critical need in Nicaragua.
-The Central American country has more than 30 water projects to supply water through filtration and other distribution systems.
+Access to water is a critical need in Nicaragua.
+The Central American country has 37 water projects to supply water through filtration and other distribution systems.

-- Food For The Poor works with 20 children's homes as part of the Angels Of Hope program in Nicaragua.
-Through the Angels Of Hope program, 412 orphaned or abandoned children receive shelter and an education.
+Food For The Poor works with 20 children’s home as part of the Angels Of Hope program.
+Through the program, 394 orphaned or abandoned children receive shelter and an education.